Press Kit & Media Kit Guide (What To Include + 9 Examples)

 Pro tip: If you have data to validate and confirm the success of the press release – so for example, number of referrals, likes, shares, comments – then you should share this information.
 The goal is to drive curiosity and increase your chances of coverage by sharing data.

-Take a look at our press release examples for some inspiration.
+Take a look at some great press release examples for some inspiration.

 Answer: social proof is a powerful way to demonstrate your value.